DIY Summer Learning Workbooks

 The kids write their answers on the sheet protectors with a dry erase marker and then wipe the answers off after I have checked the pages.
 We have tried many different markers in the past, but these are the ones that work best for us.
 They are ultra fine tip and come in a variety of colors.
 I stock up on these during the back to school sales.

 The workbook pages fit into 2 different binders which works out perfectly.
-It gives the kids the option of working on their English/Reading or Math workbook.
-Sometimes I will buy a separate math work book and language book if it covers a big topic that year.
-Adding and subtracting for First Grade and Multiplication and Division for Third Grade for example.
+It gives the kids the option of working on their English/Reading workbook, or their Math workbook.
+Sometimes I will buy a separate math work book and language book if that grade covers a big topic.
+For example, Adding and Subtracting for First Grade and Multiplication and Division for Third Grade.

 We sit down at the beginning of the summer and figure out how many pages they will have to do each day in order to finish their workbooks by the end of the summer.
 When they finish, they get $1 per workbook.
 (Small price to pay to encourage them, but to a kid, a dollar is gold!)